jperry/teamcity-ruby-client/README.md

 # Get build tags
 puts TeamCity.build_tags(id: 1)

-# Get all builds
+# Fetch all the builds (defaults to the last 100 builds, use the 'count' build locator to return more)
 puts TeamCity.builds

 # Filter builds by multiple criteria's using the build locator
-puts TeamCity.builds(count: 2, status: 'SUCCESS') # This will return 2 builds where status=SUCCESS
+puts TeamCity.builds(count: 1, status: 'SUCCESS') # This will return the most recent build that passed

 puts TeamCity.builds(buildType: 'bt3') # Fetch all builds where buildType=bt4